abiel-lozano/Study-Bot/Documentation/studyBot.md

 		source = sourceMaterial.krebsCycle
 ```

 Transcribing audio into text and detecting objects are very time consuming tasks.
-To avoid having to wait for one to finish before the other can start, we use **multithreading** to run both processes simultaneously.
+To avoid having to wait for one to finish before the other can start, use **multithreading** to run both processes simultaneously.
 Create two threads for these processes and wait for them to finish before continuing with the rest of the program.

 ```python
 	# Start question processing threads